Hoglandets-IT/beetl/docs/diff.md

-# Diff Functionality
+# Diff tracking

-The **diff functionality** in our application allows you to track and store the changes made during each run of a sync.
+The **diff tracking functionality** in our application allows you to track and store the changes made during each run of a sync.
 This includes **inserts**, **updates**, and **deletes**.
 The diff object provides a structured summary of the differences, making it easy to audit and analyze changes between sync runs.

 ## Example Output